'SNL' sets phasers to blast with skit showing Trump meeting aliens

 "I know this guy over here — he loves Trump," he says pointing at a charred and smoldering corpse.

-A general, played by longtime "SNL" cast member Keenan Thompson, asks Trump what they should do.
+A general, played by longtime "SNL" cast member Kenan Thompson, asks Trump what they should do.

 What about the aliens vaporizing the state of California?
 Thompson asks.